 - Mating Dance: Rahul on the bongos being answered by Pooja's ankle bells in the adjoining room.
 This somehow manages to fit the trope despite the fact that they don't actually see each other until the end of the sequence.

 - Red String of Fate: Pooja pretty much recites the definition of this in the opening monologue.
-Suffice to say it is a factor in her love life.
+Suffice to say it is a factor in her love life, as well as a major theme of the film.

 - Ship Tease: With a slight bit of Pair the Spares for Ajay and Nisha at the end.
 Although it's mostly played for laughs.